Variational inference via Gaussian interacting particles in the Bures-Wasserstein geometry: Background on the Bures--Wasserstein space

 The restriction $T \succ - I$ on the exponential map $T$ becomes now intuitive in light of Brenier's theorem \cite{brenier1991}: as the optimal transport map needs to be the gradient of a convex function, we have indeed that $x^\top(I + T)x$ is convex only provided $I + T\succeq 0$.
 The case where $I + T$ is only positive semi-definite is excluded as it would transport $\mathcal{N}(0, \Sigma)$ to a singular Gaussian, thus leaving the BW manifold.
 More generally, we underline that the BW geometry is coherent with the formal Otto Riemannian geometry \cite{otto2001geometry}, which is actually rigorous when restricting to the space of probabilities with smooth positive densities \cite{lott2008some}.

 Furthermore, the space of Gaussian measures can be seen as a stratified space of manifolds, each corresponding to a different rank of the covariance matrix \cite{yann2023different}.
 While Wasserstein distance between singular Gaussians are well-defined, the Riemannian structure is lost at the boundary of the BW manifold.
-We note that this stratified structure of sub-manifolds appears also in the larger $L^2$-Wasserstein space, see \cite[Remark 2.1]{ren2024ou}.
+We note that this stratified structure of sub-manifolds appears also in the larger $L^2$-Wasserstein space, see Remark 2.1 in \cite{ren2024ou}.

 \begin{remark} The BW geometry is only one of the possible choices of Riemannian geometry for $\pd$.
 A popular choice, for instance, is the Affine Invariant (AI) metric \cite{pennec2006ai}.
 In \cite{han2021on}, the authors compare the two metrics concluding that BW is more suitable for optimization in $\pd$ thanks to its non-negative curvature and linear dependence on the space.
-Also, we note that the exponential maps in the form \eqref{eq:expBW} is computationally cheap to evaluate.
-This is an important feature that will allow us in the next section to parameterized the space $\pd$ via tangent vectors. \end{remark}
+Also, we note that the exponential maps in the form \eqref{eq:expBW_app} is computationally cheap to evaluate.
+This is an important feature that allow us to parameterize the space $\pd$ via tangent vectors in the Linearized Bures--Wasserstein geometry. \end{remark}

 \begin{remark} In \cite{Malago2018,bathia2019} the authors propose a different definition of the Riemmanian metric on $T\pd$ given by

 for $V,U\in \sym$ and $\Sigma\in\pd$, where $ \mathcal{L}_{\Sigma}[V]$ is known as the Lyapunov operator, and it is the unique solution to the Lyapunov equation $ \mathcal{L}_{\Sigma}[V] \Sigma + \Sigma \mathcal{L}_{\Sigma}[V] = V$.
 The corresponding exponential map is studied in details in \cite{yann2023different} and it is given by